Guo Chunquan

+On 10 September 2024, Chinese Football Association announced that Guo was banned from football-related activities for lifetime for involving in match-fixing.

 Club career

 In 2004, Guo Chunquan would start his professional footballer career with Shenyang Ginde in the Chinese Super League.
 He would make his debut for Shenyang in a league game on 3 April 2005 against Beijing Guoan that ended in a 1-1 draw.
 This performance would see Guo become the club's first choice goalkeeper until on 2 July 2005 when he was at fault for conceding the first goal of a 6-1 defeat to Shanghai Shenhua in a league game.
 He would eventually be dropped to the bench and was transfer listed before the start of the 2008 league season where he remained until his contract expired.

 In February 2011, Guo transferred to China League One side Tianjin Songjiang on a free transfer.
 In July 2012, he was to China League Two side Shaanxi Daqin until 31 December.

 In March 2013, Guo transferred to China League One side Harbin Yiteng.

 On 21 January 2015, Guo transferred to Chinese Super League side Henan Jianye.

 In March 2016, Guo transferred to China League Two side Baotou Nanjiao.

 On 18 January 2017, Guo returned to Yiteng FC.

 On 28 February 2018, Guo transferred to Liaoning F.C.